ryanmk54/smack_online-public/doc/install.md

 ## Start the web server
-Run `rails server` to start the web server.
+Run `rails server --binding 0.0.0.0` to start the web server.
 Run `rails server --help` to see options to set the port or ip address the server will run on.